Welcome to the 180th Tablescape Thursday!

 Looking up through the branches…

-I know it’s kinda hard to see but there’s a little, silver-glittered heart in the center of this one.
+I added a little, silver-glittered heart in the center of this one.

 I tucked moss (left over from THIS mossy table setting) around the base of the River Birch branches.